Seddryck/Streamistry/README.md

 # Streamistry
-Streamistry is a lightweight library offering streaming support with features like accumulators, windows and sinks.
-This allows you to process and manage continuous data streams efficiently, breaking them into time-based or count-based windows for real-time analysis.
+Streamistry is a lightweight library designed to support pipeline, streaming, and ETL development for data engineering and integration.
+Its versatility makes it an excellent tool for building robust, scalable data workflows and optimizing data processing tasks.
+With features such as accumulators, windows, and sinks, it efficiently handles streaming.

 [About][] | [Installing][] | [Quickstart][]